st4rrrrr/st4rrrrr/README.md

 - 👋 Hi, I’m @st4rrrrr
-- 👀 I’m interested in studying
+- 👀 I’m interested in ser pobre
-- 🌱 I’m currently learning pc
+- 🌱 I’m currently como ser pobre
-- 💞️ I’m looking to collaborate on school jobs
+- 💞️ I’m looking to collaborate on nada
 - 📫 How to reach me fds

 <!---